prakash9047/NEWS_SUMMARIZER/readme.md

-# News Aggregator with AI Features
+# News Summarizer with AI Features

-A modern news aggregator application that provides real-time news articles with AI-powered features including summarization, translation, and text-to-speech capabilities.
+A modern news summarizer application that provides real-time news articles with AI-powered features including summarization, translation, and text-to-speech capabilities.

 ## Features